VSchool/intro-to-mongoose/README.md

-# Introduction: Mongoose & dotenv

-This guide provides a foundational understanding of Mongoose and the dotenv package, commonly used together in Node.js applications for interacting with MongoDB databases and managing sensitive configurations.

 ## Mongoose

 Mongoose is a tool for Node.js that makes it easier to work with a MongoDB database.
 It helps you: